hwdong-net/hwdong-net.github.io/_posts/2023-05-18-placement_new.md

     return 0;
 }
 ```
-In this example, the allocateMemory function represents a custom memory allocator that provides memory from a specific source, such as a memory pool.
-You can then use the placement new operator to construct a MyClass object directly in the allocated memory.
+In this example, the '**allocateMemory**' function represents a custom memory allocator that provides memory from a specific source, such as a memory pool.
+You can then use the placement new operator to construct a '**MyClass**' object directly in the allocated memory.

 2. Array of Objects: